isobelbutler/Game/README.md

     - Requires the watering tool to be selected.
     - Requires the patch to be 'seed_ready'.
     - Upon harvesting the seed, a variable counts how many of each crop has been harvested.
-    - Upon harvesting, the soil patch returns back to it's original 'baresoil' state, so that it is reusable.
+    - Upon harvesting, the soil patch returns to its original 'baresoil' state, so that it is reusable.
 10. Make the crop counting variable stop counting when it reaches the target amount.
-11. Add rounds to the game in which a prize is won after completing the requestboard.
+11. Add rounds to the game in which a prize is won after completing the request board.
     - I originally added a counter which would add 100 coins but then realised this didn't lead to an endpoint in the game.
-    - I came up with adding three gold coins which would show as faded and then were earned one by one after succesfully completing the requests.
+    - I came up with adding three gold coins which would show as faded and then were earned one by one after successfully completing the requests.
 12. Add a game complete screen with a prize (the golden hamper), and a way for the user to replay the game.
 13. Replace the default alert popup after completing a round with a custom div popup.